 The DCT needs to see & sign off on the final dissertation revisions before clearing the student with the registrar for graduation.
+The Dean should also sign off on the final dissertation revision. "

 Remember in order to walk for a May graduation, the date for the oral defense needs to be posted by Apr 1 (& scheduled by the doctoral hooding date).
 Internship can still be completed after Jun 30 but by Aug 31 (n.b., the degree will have Aug grad date).